Women of San Pedro Sula, Honduras

 - Meet Mariela

-Mariela is 22 years-old and has two children and is pregnant with her 3rd.
-She has a 3rd grade education and fears for any time her children get sick.
-The best thing that has ever happened to her was having her babies.
+Mariela is 22 years-old and has one son.
+She has a 3rd grade education and fears for any time her son gets sick.
+The best thing that has ever happened to her was having her baby.

 - Meet Geidy

-Guide is 20 years old and does not have any children.
+Geidy, pronounced Hay-dee is 21 years-old and does not have any children.
 She is married and her husband gets work sometimes but nothing consistent.
 She says the hardest trial she has ever experienced was losing her child and her father.
 She says the best thing that has ever happened to her was celebrating her quinceñera when she turned 15!

 - Meet Blanca